redFrik/udk10-Embedded_Systems/udk131205/README.md

 //--fm algorithms
 -----------------
-First an introduction to frequency modulation ([fm](http://en.wikipedia.org/wiki/Fm_synth)).
+First an introduction to frequency modulation ([fm](http://en.wikipedia.org/wiki/Fm_synth)):

-On your laptop, open and check the file [fm_algorithms1.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms1.scd) and [fm_algorithms2.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms2.scd) from todays files.
+On your laptop, open and check the files [fm_algorithms1.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms1.scd) and [fm_algorithms2.scd](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/fm_algorithms2.scd) from todays material.
 Try out different patches and note the difference in how the oscillators are connected.

 Try to replace `.add` with `.draw` to see a graphical overview over the oscillators.
 You will first need to install the rd_dot quark and graphviz (<http://www.graphviz.org>).
 I use version 2.34 on my mac osx 10.9.

-To install the rd_dot quark you'd type... `Quarks.install("rd_dot");` in supercollider (on your laptop) and then press 'p' when asked.
-Then if it installed successfully, recompile sclang.
-Test that it is working with `{SinOsc.ar}.draw;`.
-That should open a window in graphviz displaying a connection diagram.
-On mac osx you might need to make all filetypes .dot open in graphviz.
-Do this by selecting a .dot file and get info in finder - select open with... graphviz and apply for every file.
+To install the rd_dot quark you'd type... `Quarks.checkoutAll` and `Quarks.install("rd_dot");` in supercollider (on your laptop) and then press 'p' when asked by the Terminal.
+Then if it worked and installed successfully, recompile sclang.
+Test it with `{SinOsc.ar}.draw;`.
+That line should have opened a window in graphviz that shows a connection diagram.
+Note: on mac osx you might need to force all filetypes of the type .dot open in graphviz.
+Do this by selecting a .dot file and get info in Finder - select open with... graphviz and apply for every file.

 //--download files to bbb
 -------------------------
-First log in to you beaglebone black and get the two files thursday.py and thursday.scd.
+First log in to your beaglebone black and get the two files thursday.py and thursday.scd onto there.
 Either copy them from your laptop with scp (see [last week](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131128#--copy-files-from-laptop-to-bbb)), or get them directly from github like this...

 * `wget https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/thursday.py`
 * `wget https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/thursday.scd`
 * `ls` # list directory and show the files - double check that they are there

-Note: you can use the -N flag if you wish to overwrite the file
+Note: you can use the -N flag if you wish to overwrite an old file with the same name.

-Note: if you get the 'WARNING: The certificate of raw.github.com is not trusted.' then set the wget flag `--no-check-certificate`.
+Also note that if you get the 'WARNING: The certificate of raw.github.com is not trusted.' message, then set the wget flag `--no-check-certificate`.

 //--starting the instrument
 ---------------------------